gitlabhq/gitlabhq/doc/ci/pipelines.md

 - Retry the job.
 - Erase the job trace.

->**Note:**
-Once a job has been canceled, it cannot be retried in isolation.
+NOTE: **Note:**
-This prevents jobs from being bypassed or run out of order.
+To prevent jobs from being bypassed or run out of order, canceled jobs can only be retried when the whole pipeline they belong to is retried.
-To retry a canceled job, retry the pipeline it belongs to.

 ### Seeing the failure reason for jobs